Published April 2026

 - WR1 overall

-We all knew this one was coming.
-Jeremiah Smith, the undisputed WR1 in Devy and the projected 1.01 in 2027 Dynasty rookie drafts, regardless of format.
-As a true freshman at Wide Receiver U, Smith established himself as the alpha right away, out producing first-round draft pick Emeka Egbuka.
+Nothing has changed since this time last season.
+Jeremiah Smith is still the undisputed WR1 in Devy and the projected 1.01 in 2027 Dynasty rookie drafts, regardless of format.
+As a true freshman at Wide Receiver U, Smith established himself as the alpha right away, outproducing first-round draft pick Emeka Egbuka.
 Smith ended the year with an absurd stat line of 105 targets, 76 receptions, 1,311 yards, and 15 receiving touchdowns.
-What more needs to be said?
-Smith is pacing to be an even better prospect than Marvin Harrison Jr. coming out of college and will likely be a 1-2 turn pick in Dynasty startups in 2027.
+In his sophomore season, he did much of the same, finishing with 106 targets, 87 receptions, 1,243 yards, and 12 touchdowns.
+He was the clear WR1 over Carnell Tate, who is nearly a lock to go Top 10 in the 2026 NFL Draft.
+Make no mistake about it, Jeremiah Smith is pacing to go down as the best college wide receiver prospect EVER.

 Thank you for taking the time to read this article, and I hope you got some valuable information you can use for your fantasy team!
 If you’d like additional insight into Dynasty Football news and analysis, please follow me on Twitter at @jim_DFF.
 Until next time, keep grinding out there, DFF family! #DFFArmy #AlwaysBeBuilding